ssb22/css-generator/README.md

     compensate.
 (E.g. Firefox 3+ on Windows, and more recent versions of Firefox on GNOME 3 with text-scaling-factor set.)

-  * If you use dark backgrounds, some versions of Firefox 2 on Windows display a white background around the page (so any overspill text that is not dark will become unreadable) unless you go into high contrast mode.
+  * If you use dark backgrounds, some versions of Firefox on Windows display a white background around the page (so any overspill text that is not dark will become unreadable) unless you go into high contrast mode.
 However if you then come out of high contrast mode, the fix will persist.
 (High contrast mode is a nice idea but it does break a lot of applications.)

+  * If you are using these stylesheets merely to get a dark background at size "unchanged" then you might also want set Firefox's "Settings / General / Language and Appearance / Web site appearance" to "Dark" and remove lines containing Ffx&shy;Dark&shy;Mode&shy;Exceptions CSS to allow websites known to have their own automatic "dark modes" to work, but this can result in a brief white flash while the site is loading.

 **Internet Explorer:** Go to Tools / Internet Options / Accessibility and set that file as a user-supplied stylesheet.